Cassiep1986/ORM-E-Commerce-Back-End/README.md

 <p>&nbsp;</p>

-Check the package.json file for the following dependencies and run the following command(s) in the terminal if missing:
+Then, check the package.json file for the following dependencies and run the following command(s) if missing:

 <p>&nbsp;</p>